sunchit17/Flutter-Face-Detection/README.md

-# flutterface
+# Flutter-Face-Detection

-Face Detection in Flutter
+Face Detection in Flutter using Firebase MLKit.

+User gets the option to select an image from the gallery.

+Face Co-ordinates and Smile Probability are seamlessly displayed after image processing.

 ## Getting Started